Garlic

+Garlic has been used for thousands of years as a seasoning, culinary ingredient, and traditional medical remedy.
+It was known in many ancient civilizations, including the Babylonians, Egyptians, Jews, Romans, and Chinese, and remains significant in many cuisines and folk treatments, especially across the Mediterranean and Asia.
+Garlic propagates in a variety of climates and conditions and is produced globally; China is by far the largest producer, accounting for over two thirds (73%) of the world's supply in 2021.

 Description

-Allium sativum is a perennial flowering plant growing from a bulb.
-It has a tall, erect flowering stem that grows up to 1 m.
+Garlic is a perennial flowering plant that is native to Central Asia, South Asia and northeastern Iran.
+It grows from a bulb, with a tall, erect flowering stem that reaches up to 1 m.
 The leaf blade is flat, linear, solid, and approximately 1.25–2.5 cm wide, with an acute apex.
 The plant may produce pink to purple flowers from July to September in the Northern Hemisphere.
-The bulb is odoriferous and contains outer layers of thin sheathing leaves surrounding an inner sheath that encloses the clove.
-Often the bulb contains 10 to 20 cloves that are asymmetric in shape, except for those closest to the center.
+The bulb has a strong odor and is typically made up of 10 to 20 cloves.
+The cloves close to the center are symmetrical, and those surrounding the center can be asymmetrical.
+Each clove is enclosed in an inner sheathing leaf surrounded by layers of outer sheathing leaves.
 If garlic is planted at the proper time and depth, it can be grown as far north as Alaska.
-It produces hermaphrodite flowers.
-It is pollinated by bees, butterflies, moths, and other insects.
+It produces hermaphroditic flowers.
+It is pollinated by butterflies, moths, and other insects.